 We are already seeing the effects of Phase 1 of the Nanotechnology Revolution.
 It is supplying new super strong materials such as Graphene, it is providing next-gen waterproofing, super efficient water purification, and advanced battery power.

 Phase 1 features the creation of Passive Nanostructures.
 Phase 2 features Active Nanostructures.
 These active structures are able to interact with their environment at the molecular level.
 It effectively allows us to reprogram nature.
-When we gain the ability to create these Active Nanostructures (phase 2 nanotechnology products), we will also have the power to create phase 3+4 nanotechnology products, which are already being designed: Three-dimensional heterogeneous molecular nanosystems, where each molecule in the nanosystem has a specific structure and plays a different role.
-Put simply, it will be technologically possible to create nanobots, that can be programmed to perform specific tasks.
+When we gain the ability to create these Active Nanostructures (phase 2 nanotechnology products), we will also have the power to create phase 3+4 nanotechnology products, which are already being designed: Three-dimensional heterogeneous molecular nanosystems, where each molecule in the nanosystem has a specific structure and plays a different role: We will have smart nano robots, that can be programmed to perform specific tasks, ie cancer destruction.

 Basic phase 1 products are already on the market.
 Phase 2 products are currently in the laboratory experimental stage; we can expect to see phase 2 products on the market within 20 years.
 Advanced phase 3+4 products are already in the computational experiment and modeling stages, and are expected to be on the market within 30 years.
 The invisible robotic devices that will be created, will be used to enhance our bodies, computers, transportation systems, and our power supplies.